Unitary and Nonunitary A-D-E minimal models: Coset graph fusion algebras, defects, entropies, SREEs and dilogarithm identities: Conclusion

 \section{Conclusion}

 In this paper we considered the unitary and nonunitary $(A,G)$ coset minimal CFTs with $G=A,D,E$.
-For these theories, we defined universal coset graphs $A\otimes G/\mathbb{Z}_2$ and argued that much of the CFT data is encoded by these coset graphs and the associated generalized quantum dimensions $d^m_{j,r}$ and $d^{m'}_{j,s}$.
+For these theories, we defined coset graph fusion algebras based on universal coset graphs $A\otimes G/\mathbb{Z}_2$.
+Representations of this algebra include (i) the fusion matrices (nimreps), (ii) the coset quantum dimensions and (iii) the topological defects of the associated CFT.
+Indeed, we argued that much of the CFT data is encoded by these coset graphs and the associated generalized quantum dimensions $d^m_{j,r}$ and $d^{m'}_{j,s}$.
 More specifically, the coset fusion graphs were shown to encode (i) the fusion matrices (nimreps), (ii) the Affleck-Ludwig boundary and defect $\g$-factors and entropies, (iii) the relative Symmetry Resolved Entanglement Entropies (SREEs) and (iv) the central charges and conformal weights through analytically continued dilogarithm functions of the factorized quantum dimensions.
 We presented numerous prototypical examples applying these considerations to unitary and nonunitary cases for both diagonal and non-diagonal theories.

 Separately, working on the cylinder, we constructed Yang-Baxter integrable seams on the lattice as mutually commuting column transfer matrices and argued that, in the continuum scaling limit, these produce the various kinds of topological line defects $\widehat{\cal L}_{(r,a)}={\cal L}_{(r,1)}\widehat{\cal L}_{(1,a)}$ of the associated minimal CFTs satisfying either the Verlinde, graph fusion or Ocneanu graph fusion algebras.
 Due to a lattice ``gluing condition'', the action of the integrable seam $\overline{\mathbf{B}}_s$ on the vacuum state reproduces $\mathbf{B}_s$ thus ensuring there is just a single copy of Vir on the cylinder in the continuum scaling limit.
 Lastly, we observed throughout that, remarkably due to integrability, many of the known CFT structures already exist at the level of the lattice model.